monsoonmaelstrom/book2/book2.md

 I’m the last one back up the hill to where the others are sleeping.
 By the time I get there, Alex has woken everyone up, and Davy is barking out instructions.
 I stand there silently wondering how much blood is visible on my clothing right now.
 It probably doesn’t matter because I’m sure the streaks on my face are pretty clear.
 I wish I could get Lisette’s blood off me, but I meant it when I said no magic.

-Alex comes over carrying a waterskin.
+Alex comes over carrying a waterskin, his dark hair seeming to absorb the light.
 “Hands out,” he orders.

 I don’t argue, just hold them in front of me and allow him to pour water over them as I do my best to scrub off the blood.